reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Save the image of both versions of the plot - normal and log scale - somewhere in your computer.

-Cool, you have plotted the kmer distribution of the \<species\>.total.histo file, and the model of genome scope has calculated for your (i) the estimated genome size, (ii) the heterozygosity and (iii) the percentage of repeats of your genome.
+Cool, you have plotted the kmer distribution of the \<species\>.total.histo file, and genomescope has calculated for your (i) the estimated genome size, (ii) the heterozygosity and (iii) the percentage of repeats of your species genome.

-Now, take the file \<species\>.total.fasta and run the command:
+The histogram you have just plotted is for a jellyfish count of the total PacBio HiFi reads sequenced to assemble your species.
+I have generated it for you because it takes time (but to generate it outside this course you would run the same commands you ran for the subsample set).

+Now, I would like to you generate statistics for the \*.total.fasta reads.
+I have a script for you to do that.
+It's called asmstats

 ```console
 asmstats <species>.total.fasta > <species>.total.fasta.stats